 How to stop cats staring at each other.

+Does your cat stare, how to stop it.
 Most conflict at home will be between new pet cats.
 At first there will be a power struggle especially if one of them is already an established member of the family.

 There are several steps you can take to limit conflict and stare offs between new pet cats though.
 They are as follows: